freeyland/e2c/README.md

 See [E2C COMMAND LIST](E2CCOMMANDS.md) for a full overview of available commands.

-During the installation you will be asked several questions in a wizard.
-When asked for a Magento edition you have 3 options:

-* CE: community edition, installed via composer
-* EE: enterprise edition, installed via composer
-* DE: community edition, downloaded from http://pubfiles.nexcess.net/magento/ce-packages/

-Both CE and EE will also install Studioemma/optimus theme.

 ### Interactive project initialization mode (existing and new)

 To initialize project, open the desired directory with terminal and run